chanyanwang/pdsnd_github/README.md

 Thanks to the rise in information technologies, it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
 These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.

-In this project, you will use data provided by Motivate (https://www.motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+In this project, you will use data provided by [Motivate](https://www.motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.